top of page

 Joel Popadics AWS, ASMA

-His paintings are in public and private collections most notably, the Art for Healing Program at University Medical Center of Princeton at Plainsboro, NJ; the Hamilton House Museum in Clifton, NJ; The Ridgewood Art Institute Permanent Collection and the United Methodist Church in Ridgewood, NJ.
-His artwork has raised money for charitable organizations such as the Make-A-Wish Foundation, Table-to-Table Food Bank Network and the LAM Foundation.
+His work is represented in numerous public and private collections, including the Art for Healing Program at the University Medical Center of Princeton at Plainsboro, New Jersey; the National Watercolour Museum “Alfredo Guati Rojo” in Mexico City, Mexico; the Hamilton House Museum in Clifton, New Jersey; the Ridgewood Art Institute Permanent Collection; and the United Methodist Church in Ridgewood, New Jersey.
+Through exhibitions and charitable initiatives, his artwork has helped raise funds for organizations such as the Make-A-Wish Foundation, Table to Table Food Bank Network, and the LAM Foundation.

 Artist Statement